andyuk1986/infinispan-2lc-examples/iBook-ejb3-as7-defaultConf/README.md

   1. You can use the default configuration provided by AS7.
   2. You can create your own infinispan configuration for 2LC.

-Building and deploying to JBoss AS 7
+Configuring app for JBoss AS7
 ------------------------------------

 1) Prepare your MySQL DB: